martinthomson/escape-report/draft-thomson-escape-report.md

 this relationship, rather than being a technical discussion.

 Online publishers do not regularly participate in standards activities directly.
 A Workshop format was used to solicit input from them.
+The workshop had 27 participants from a diverse set of backgrounds, including a small number of attendees from publishers, one aggregator (Google), plus representatives from browsers, the AMP community, CDNs, network operators, academia, and standards bodies.
 See the Workshop Call for Participation {{CFP}} for more information, and a complete listing of submissions.

 The Workshop was primarily a forum for discussion, so it did not reach definite conclusions.
 Instead, this report is the primary output of the Workshop, as a record of that discussion.

-This report documents the use cases discussed in {{usecase}} and explains the tensions between publishers and aggregators that might be affected by it in
+This report documents the use cases discussed in {{usecase}} and explains the interactions between publishers and aggregators that might be affected by it in
 {{tension}}. {{workshop-details}} includes more details about the Workshop itself.
 For those unfamiliar with Web Packaging, {{overview}} provides a summary as background material.

 ## Mention of Specific Entities